Astronatural/movie-list/INSTRUCTIONS.md

 ### Relationships
 Genres can be applied to many different movies.
 Movies can have multiple genres.
 This is Many-to-Many!
 Junction Table time!

-We've given you the database complete with a junction table and data for `movies_genres`.
+X We've given you the database complete with a junction table and data for `movies_genres`.

 ### Movies
-We've added some movie posters in the `public/images` folder, and the database is set up to use them.
+X We've added some movie posters in the `public/images` folder, and the database is set up to use them.
 If you want your own posters, you'll want to add the files there!

 ---

 ## Feature List

-> NOTE: Start by taking inventory of the existing code.
+X> NOTE: Start by taking inventory of the existing code.
 Part of the work for setting up sagas has been done for you.

 ### Home / List Page

-This view is completed already!
+X  This view is completed already!
 It displays all of the movies in the movie database.

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+X- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.

 - TODO: Have a way to get to the Add Movie Page